 The best of Belize converges in its southernmost region.
 Here in the remote Toledo District—sometimes called the Forgotten District—thick tangles of rain forest meet the sparkling Caribbean coast, offshore isles and inland caves beckon in either direction, and Maya traditions meld with Garifuna, Creole, East Indian, and other local cultures.
-Few places on the planet offer such an astonishing diversity, from the cacophonous wildlife of the jungle and reef to the vibrant people of Toledo villages—and yet Belcampo Lodge feels as if it’s tucked away at the end of the world.
+Few places on the planet offer such an astonishing diversity, from the cacophonous wildlife of the jungle and reef to the vibrant people of Toledo villages—and yet Copal Tree Lodge (formerly Belcampo Lodge) feels as if it’s tucked away at the end of the world.

 From its hilltop roost, the main lodge looks out over a 12,000-acre nature reserve that encompasses pristine rain forest, tropical gardens, a sugar cane plantation, groves of cacao trees, a prolific organic farm, which feeds the lodge's farm-to-table cuisine.
 Villa-style private suites are hidden in the jungle here, and howler monkeys and toucans hop among the branches.
 The Rio Grande runs along the property’s eastern side, providing a short pathway to the Caribbean and excellent fishing opportunities.
 Serious anglers have a chance at catching (and releasing) the coveted Grand Slam—permit, tarpon, and bonefish.

 The lodge minimizes its environmental impact with a rain-harvesting water system, recycling program, and efforts to reduce plastic and conserve electricity and water use.
-Solar water heating was integrated into the construction of the new Ridge Suites.
+Solar water heating was integrated into the construction of the new Signature Canopy Suite.
 Food waste is fed to the farm livestock and composted for the organic gardens.

 Condé Nast Johansens Best Green Hotel 2017